lux4rd0/homeassistant/config/scripts/weatherflow/readme.md

-These [WeatherFlow](https://weatherflow.com/) scripts for [Home Assistant](https://www.home-assistant.io/) provide sensor and sensor_text details for [ESPHome](https://esphome.io/) in order to display WeatherFlow data.
+These [WeatherFlow](https://weatherflow.com/) scripts for [Home Assistant](https://www.home-assistant.io/) provide sensor and sensor_text details for [ESPHome](https://esphome.io/) to display WeatherFlow data.
 Please follow the instructions below to successfully use these items, making changes relevant to your deployment.

 **Home Assistant YAML Configuration**

 [command_line_weatherflow.yaml](https://raw.githubusercontent.com/lux4rd0/homeassistant/main/config/scripts/weatherflow/sensor.yaml)

 This file gets added to your Home Assistant configuration.
 I split out my main `configuration.yaml` file into sub-files.
-Your configuration will need an include directive in you want to do the same.
+If you want to do the same, your configuration will need an include directive.
 Something like:

     default_config:
     sensor: !include command_line_weatherflow.yaml

-This configuration sets up multiple command_line collectors that poll the other scripts and takes the JSON response and creates templated values in Home Assistant.
+This configuration sets up multiple command_line collectors that poll the other scripts, takes the JSON response, and creates templated values in Home Assistant.
 ESPHome then uses these values to display the data on the E Ink displays.
 A snippet looks something like this (for Current Conditions):

     - sensor:
         name: weatherflow_current_conditions